There is nothing is more embarrassing than showing up to a job and not being properly prepared. (Well, ok, we can think of a few things…)

 - Emergency items like Advil, tampons, band-aids

-Modeling is a job that takes a lot work even before stepping on set.
+Modeling is a job just like any other, that often takes a lot work even before stepping on set.
 Make sure you’re prepared and ready to take on the day… the night before.
+You’ll feel much more confident going into your first gig having done your research and you’ll be able to bring that great energy we love to see at AGENT!